 The Centre was founded in 1981 at The Garret, 39B Otago Street, Glasgow by professional puppeteer and mask-maker, Malcolm Yates Knight.
 Between 1981 and 1984, in collaboration with the Scottish Puppet Festival Association, the Centre played a coordinating role in organising festivals.

-In December 1990 at a special symposium in Bilbao, the International Federation of Centres for Puppetry Arts was formed, and Malcolm Knight was elected as its first President (to network the 16 key centres from Venezuela to Moscow).
+In December 1990, at a special symposium in Bilbao, the International Federation of Centres for Puppetry Arts was formed, and Malcolm Knight was elected as its first President (to network the 16 key centres from Venezuela to Moscow).

-In 1991 the Centre became part of an official Twinning Exchange with the Rostov-on-Don State Puppet Theatre who performed ‘The Gingerbread Boy’ and ‘Teremok’ in Glasgow, while Malcolm Knight and Mike Gonzalez produced an adaptation of ‘One Hundred Years of Solitude’ with rod puppets in Rostov.
+In 1991, the Centre became part of an official Twinning Exchange with the Rostov-on-Don State Puppet Theatre who performed ‘The Gingerbread Boy’ and ‘Teremok’ in Glasgow, while Malcolm Knight and Mike Gonzalez produced an adaptation of ‘One Hundred Years of Solitude’ with rod puppets in Rostov.

 Between 1995 – 2004 Malcolm Knight forged a new educational partnership with Anniesland College in Glasgow.
 He wrote and implemented a two year Higher National Diploma foundation training programme in Puppet Theatre Arts.
 The Centre acted as a Field Centre for this teaching and seventy students graduated from the programme over the nine years that the course ran.
 The Course attracted students from Italy, Germany, Belgium, Denmark and Norway and the UK.
 The age range for the course extended from 17-80 years.

 The Centre is now widely recognised as a major U.K. research training and demonstration resource in the developing field of masks, puppets and performing objects.
 It

-The Centre has also acquired significant Documentation and Collection resources over the past twenty years including: The Miles Lee International Collection of Puppets and Marionettes (1986); the Magic of Masks and Puppets Collection Touring Exhibition, and The Caricature Theatre Collection from Wales donated by Jane Phillips (2001).
-The Reference Library and Audio-Visual Archive has been created by Malcolm Knight, and is fully equipped with a fast broadband system to facilitate research and links to parallel sites.
+The Centre has also acquired significant Documentation and Collection resources over the past twenty years including The Miles Lee International Collection of Puppets and Marionettes (1986); the Magic of Masks and Puppets Collection Touring Exhibition, and The Caricature Theatre Collection from Wales donated by Jane Phillips (2001).
+The Reference Library and Audio-Visual Archive has been created by Malcolm Knight and is fully equipped with a fast broadband system to facilitate research and links to parallel sites.